TheLittleNestPlayschool/TheLittleNest/docs/02-design-principles.md

 Animations, characters, notifications, badges, and visual effects should never exist simply because they look attractive.

 Every interaction should leave the parent feeling that their time with the application was worthwhile.

+## 18. Design for Emotion

+People rarely remember features.

+They remember how those features made them feel.

+Every feature within The Little Nest should create at least one positive emotional response, such as:

+- Joy
+- Pride
+- Curiosity
+- Surprise
+- Wonder
+- Encouragement
+- Connection
+- Hope

+Features should be evaluated not only by what they do, but by how they make parents and children feel.

+The emotional experience is as important as the technical implementation.